michellerenehey/lab-13-user-adventure/README.md

     * Game logic (TBD)
 ### MAP.JS
 * import quest data
-* import function(s) needed
 * grab the link-holder (using the DOM) = mapLinks
-* loop through each quest in the quest-data array
+* loop through each quest in the quest-data array to create links
     * in loop: generate an `<a>` tag
     * append a with href = `../quest/?id=${<quest-id>}`
     * append a with textContent (set it to the quest.title)